KSilberblatt/ML_Pi/README.md

 ## **ML**
 * High level what is a Neural network? -*see references*-
+  * Hyperparameter tuning
+    * Is There a Standard Heuristic for Model Tuning? :This is a commonly asked question.
+The short answer is that the effects of different hyperparameters are data dependent.
+So there are no hard-and-fast rules; you'll need to test on your data.
+That said, here are a few rules of thumb that may help guide you:
+      * Training error should steadily decrease, steeply at first, and should eventually plateau as training converges.
+      * If the training has not converged, try running it for longer.
+      * If the training error decreases too slowly, increasing the learning rate may help it decrease faster.
+        * But sometimes the exact opposite may happen if the learning rate is too high.
+      * If the training error varies wildly, try decreasing the learning rate.
+        * Lower learning rate plus larger number of steps or larger batch size is often a good combination.
+      * Very small batch sizes can also cause instability.
+First try larger values like 100 or 1000, and decrease until you see degradation.
+    * Never go strictly by these rules of thumb, because the effects are data dependent.
+Always experiment and verify.
   * What is an embedding layer?
   * What is a dense layer?
   * What is a global average cooling layer?